jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Fixed handling of meta data when multiple storage locations are used
 - Bugfix: Tuples were inserted twice in the spatial index
 - Bugfix: Fixed ConcurrentModificationException in StorageRegistry:getAllTablesForDistributionGroup
+- Bugfix: Fixed forever waiting checkpoint threads, when a SSTable is swithed to readonly

 ### Version 0.3.0 (Stable) - 17.06.2017
 - New Feature: Added the TestFixedGrid experiment